Safe Parrot Enrichment Toys

 Why do parrots need enrichment activities and toys?

 By nature, parrots are active, playful and curious.
 In the wild, they spend hours foraging, bathing, preening, climbing and socializing with other birds.
 Creating an environment that will fulﬁll some of their natural desires to ﬂy, forage and socialize is necessary to keep parrots mentally content and physically ﬁt in captivity.
 So, in addition to providing daily socialization and out-of-cage time, you’ll want to provide your birds with a variety of bird-safe toys and enrichment activities that will simulate the kinds of experiences they would have in their natural habitats.

-If captive birds don’t have these opportunities, many different types of behavioral and medical problems can arise, including screaming, self-mutilation, compulsive repetitive behaviors, biting, destroying furniture or other household items, shutting down and withdrawing, obesity, heart disease, diabetes, arthritis and sores on the feet (from sitting in one place all day long).
+If captive birds don’t have these opportunities, many different types of behavioral and medical problems can arise, including screaming, feather plucking, self-mutilation, compulsive repetitive behaviors, biting, destroying furniture or other household items, shutting down and withdrawing, obesity, heart disease, diabetes, arthritis and sores on the feet (from sitting in one place all day long).

 How often to change parrot toys

 Because parrots are highly intelligent, they become bored easily and need variety.
 So, it’s a good idea to rotate their toys; many people change their parrots’ toys once a week.
 With that said, avoid placing so many toys in your bird’s cage that it results in overcrowding and prevents her from moving about freely.

 Introducing a pet bird to a new toy

 One way to avoid potential problems and prevent accidents is to ﬁrst introduce your bird to new toys outside her cage.
 You can then observe how your bird reacts and plays before leaving her unattended with new toys.
 If anything on a toy seems to momentarily catch on your bird’s beak or a toenail, take the toy away and do not use it.